Saturday, June 22, 2024

 Also starring James L. Brooks, James Burrows (last seen in "Robert Klein Still Can't Stop His Leg"), Debra Martin Chase (last seen in "Whitney"), Katie Couric (last seen in "The Queen of Versailles"), Joan Darling, Joel Grey (last seen in "Tick, Tick...BOOM!"), Dr. Robert Levine, Michael Lindsay-Hogg, Julia Louis-Dreyfus (last seen in "You People"), Isaac Mizrahi (last seen in "For Love or Money"), Rosie O'Donnell (last seen in "Everything Is Copy"), Bill Persky, Bernadette Peters (last seen in "The Automat"), Phylicia Rashad (last seen in "Frankie & Alice"), Robert Redford (last seen in "The Company You Keep"), Rob Reiner (last seen in "Norman Lear: Just Another Version of You"), Ronda Rich, Beverly Sanders (last seen in "Magic"), Susan Silver, Fred Silverman, Treva Silverman, John Tinker, Lena Waithe (last seen in "The One and Only Dick Gregory"), Reese Witherspoon (last seen in "Fear")

-with archive footage of Mary Tyler Moore (last seen in "Lucy and Desi"), Morey Amsterdam (last heard in "Gay Purr-ee"), Julie Andrews (last heard in "Minions: The Rise of Gru"), Patricia Arquette (last seen in "Otherhood"), Bea Arthur (last seen in "Idina Menzel: Which Way to the Stage?"), Edward Asner (last seen in "Muppets Haunted Mansion"), Manny Azenberg, Conrad Bain (last seen in "Postcards from the Edge"), Lucille Ball (last seen in "The Super Bob Einstein Movie"), Rona Barrett (last seen in "Richard Pryor: Omit the Logic"), Hugh Beaumont, Jack Benny (last seen in "Rita Moreno: Just a Girl Who Decided to Go for It"), Rock Hudson (ditto), Deborah Kerr (ditto), Barbara Billingsley (also last seen in "Lucy and Desi"), Carol Burnett (ditto), Danny Thomas (ditto), Ellen Burstyn (last seen in "Nostalgia"), Sid Caesar (last seen in "Mel Brooks: Unwrapped"), Imogene Coca (ditto), Dick Cavett (last seen in "Apollo 10 1/2: A Space Age Childhood"), Richard Chamberlain (last seen in "I Now Pronounce You Chuck & Larry"), Connie Chung, Tom Conti (last seen in "Oppenheimer"), Walter Cronkite (last seen in "Elvis"), Elvis Presley (ditto), Richard Deacon (last seen in "Invasion of the Body Snatchers" (1956)), Tony Dow, Barbara Eden (last seen in "A Very Brady Sequel"), Georgia Engel (last seen in "Betty White: First Lady of Television"), Valerie Harper (ditto), Ted Knight (ditto), Gavin MacLeod (ditto), Betty White (ditto), Nanette Fabray (last seen in "The Band Wagon"), Betty Ford (last seen in "The U.S. vs. John Lennon"), Betty Friedan, Vincent Gardenia (last seen in "De Palma"), Sissy Spacek (ditto), Larry Hagman (last seen in "The Family"), Goldie Hawn (last seen in "The Christmas Chronicles: Part Two"), Audrey Hepburn (last seen in "Dean Martin: King of Cool"), Dustin Hoffman (last seen in "I Could Never Be Your Woman"), Timothy Hutton (last seen in "Beautiful Boy"), David Janssen, Danny Kaye (last seen in "Dionne Warwick: Don't Make Me Over"), Burt Lancaster (last seen in "1900"), Donald Sutherland (ditto), Cloris Leachman (last seen in "Alex & Emma"), Norman Lear (last seen in "Norman Lear: Just Another Version of You"), Bob Newhart (ditto), Carroll O'Connor (ditto), Carl Reiner (ditto), Sally Struthers (ditto), Tea Leoni (last seen in "House of D"), David Letterman (last seen in "That's My Boy"), James Lipton (last seen in "Val"), Rose Marie, Jerry Mathers, Larry Mathews, Garry Moore, Bill Quinn, Jason Robards (last seen in "Beloved"), Gena Rowlands (last seen in "Bad Reputation"), George Segal (last seen in "Natalie Wood: What Remains Behind"), Gloria Steinem (last seen in "Breslin and Hamill: Deadline Artists"), Ben Stiller (last seen in "Bros"), David Susskind (last seen in "The Kid Stays in the Picture"), Marlo Thomas (last seen in "LOL"), Grant Tinker, Dick Van Dyke (last seen in "Belfast"), Oprah Winfrey (last seen in "Scandalous: The Untold Story of the National Enquirer")
+with archive footage of Mary Tyler Moore (last seen in "Lucy and Desi"), Morey Amsterdam (last heard in "Gay Purr-ee"), Julie Andrews (last heard in "Minions: The Rise of Gru"), Patricia Arquette (last seen in "Otherhood"), Bea Arthur (last seen in "Idina Menzel: Which Way to the Stage?"), Edward Asner (last seen in "Muppets Haunted Mansion"), Manny Azenberg, Conrad Bain (last seen in "Postcards from the Edge"), Lucille Ball (last seen in "The Super Bob Einstein Movie"), Rona Barrett (last seen in "Richard Pryor: Omit the Logic"), Hugh Beaumont, Jack Benny (last seen in "Rita Moreno: Just a Girl Who Decided to Go for It"), Rock Hudson (ditto), Deborah Kerr (ditto), Barbara Billingsley (also last seen in "Lucy and Desi"), Carol Burnett (ditto), Danny Thomas (ditto), Ellen Burstyn (last seen in "Nostalgia"), Sid Caesar (last seen in "Mel Brooks: Unwrapped"), Imogene Coca (ditto), Dick Cavett (last seen in "Apollo 10 1/2: A Space Age Childhood"), Richard Chamberlain (last seen in "I Now Pronounce You Chuck & Larry"), Connie Chung, Tom Conti (last seen in "Oppenheimer"), Walter Cronkite (last seen in "Elvis"), Elvis Presley (ditto), Richard Deacon (last seen in "Invasion of the Body Snatchers" (1956)), Tony Dow, Barbara Eden (last seen in "A Very Brady Sequel"), Georgia Engel (last seen in "Betty White: First Lady of Television"), Valerie Harper (ditto), Ted Knight (ditto), Gavin MacLeod (ditto), Betty White (ditto), Nanette Fabray (last seen in "The Band Wagon"), Betty Ford (last seen in "The U.S. vs. John Lennon"), Betty Friedan, Vincent Gardenia (last seen in "De Palma"), Sissy Spacek (ditto), Larry Hagman (last seen in "The Family"), Goldie Hawn (last seen in "The Christmas Chronicles: Part Two"), Audrey Hepburn (last seen in "Dean Martin: King of Cool"), Dustin Hoffman (last seen in "I Could Never Be Your Woman"), Timothy Hutton (last seen in "Beautiful Boy"), David Janssen, Danny Kaye (last seen in "Dionne Warwick: Don't Make Me Over"), Burt Lancaster (last seen in "1900"), Donald Sutherland (ditto), Cloris Leachman (last seen in "Alex & Emma"), Norman Lear (last seen in "Norman Lear: Just Another Version of You"), Bob Newhart (ditto), Carroll O'Connor (ditto), Carl Reiner (ditto), Sally Struthers (ditto), Tea Leoni (last seen in "House of D"), David Letterman (last seen in "That's My Boy"), James Lipton (last seen in "Val"), Rose Marie, Jerry Mathers, Larry Mathews, Garry Moore, Bill Quinn, Jason Robards (last seen in "Beloved"), Gena Rowlands (last seen in "Bad Reputation"), George Segal (last seen in "Natalie Wood: What Remains Behind"), Gloria Steinem (last seen in "Breslin and Hamill: Deadline Artists"), Ben Stiller (last seen in "Bros"), David Susskind (last seen in "The Kid Stays in the Picture"), Marlo Thomas (last seen in "LOL"), Grant Tinker, Dick Van Dyke (last seen in "Belfast"), Oprah Winfrey (last seen in "Jesus Henry Christ")

 RATING: 6 out of 10 appearances as Happy the Hotpoint Pixie